ndsdanil/kaznabotmysql/README.md

 Your app is ready.
 Type /start in your telegram bot.

+Released features:
+-ability to add Income and Expense
+-ability to insert, show, delete the debts and loans.
+-ability to get the overall summ in euro, rub, dollars based on the actual coeficients.
+-ability to add, show, delete payable subscriptions to not forget about it.

 Next features:
-1.ability to insert the debts and loans.
-2.ability to get the analisys of income and expenses.
+1.ability to get the analisys of income and expenses.
-3.ability to get the prediction of income, expenses using Machine Learning time series.
+2.ability to get the prediction of income, expenses using Machine Learning time series.
-4.ability to get the overall summ in euro, rub, dollars based on the actual coeficients.
-5.ability to add payable subscriptions to not forget about it.